Current Conditions

 The New Mexico Department of Transportation offers an online resource that displays real-time road conditions and closures along state highways: NM Roads.
 Drivers are encouraged to consult this resource before driving to Valles Caldera in the winter months.
 Park-specific closures, delays, and alerts are posted on our park website and social media pages.

-For drivers accessing Valles Caldera from the east (Santa Fe/Los Alamos), please exercise caution at "The Chute," which is the stretch of NM State Route 4 from the Valle Grande Trailhead to the park entrance gate.
+For drivers accessing Valles Caldera from the east (Santa Fe/Los Alamos), please exercise caution at "The Chute," which is the stretch of NM State Route 4 from the South Valle Grande Trailhead to the park's main entrance gate.
 This stretch of highway is notorious for blowing snow, ice sheets, and snowdrifts.
-For drivers accessing Valles Caldera from the west (Albuquerque/Jemez Springs), be especially careful from Dark Canyon to the park entrance gate.
+For drivers accessing Valles Caldera from the west (Albuquerque/Jemez Springs), be especially careful from Dark Canyon to the park's main entrance gate.

 Park footer